 We will continue to concentrate our resources on the development of sapacitabine.
-We anticipate that overall research and development expenditures for the year ended December 31, 2013 will increase compared to the year ended December 31, 2012, as we continue to enroll the randomized portion of the SEAMLESS pivotal Phase 3 trial and increase our involvement in grant supported work.
+We anticipate that overall research and development expenditures for the year ended December 31, 2014 will increase compared to the year ended December 31, 2013, as we accelerate the enrollment of the SEAMLESS pivotal Phase 3 trial and advance our grant-funded earlier programs.